-Are you new to the landlord trade and need to check any unclear industry jargon?
-Or maybe you are a prospective tenant who isn’t quite ready to sign the papers?
+Are you new to the landlord trade and need to clarify any unclear industry jargon?
+Or maybe you are a prospective tenant who isn’t quite ready to sign the papers.

-We have broken down significant landlord keywords so that you have complete peace of mind if you are renting out a property, or you are moving into someone’s property.
+We have broken down significant landlord keywords so that you have complete peace of mind if you are renting out a property or moving into someone’s property.

-Landlord: A person who rents out a building, accommodation or land.
+Landlord: A person who rents out a building, accommodation, or piece of land.

-Tenancy Agreement: The formal, binding and legal document between a landlord and a tenant that consists of the terms and conditions have been agreed upon.
-This can also be known as the Lease Agreement.
+Tenancy Agreement: The formal, binding, and legal document between a landlord and a tenant that consists of the terms and conditions that have been agreed upon.
+This can also be known as the lease agreement.

 Short Let: A tenancy term that usually lasts 6 months or less.